Martin Scorsese: 1973–1989: Breakthrough and acclaim

 By several accounts (Scorsese's included), De Niro saved Scorsese's life when he persuaded him to kick his cocaine addiction to make his highly regarded film Raging Bull.
 Mark Singer summarized Scorsese's condition: He (Scorsese) was more than mildly depressed.
 Drug abuse, and abuse of his body in general, culminated in a terrifying episode of internal bleeding.
 Robert De Niro came to see him in the hospital and asked, in so many words, whether he wanted to live or die.
 If you want to live, De Niro proposed, let's make this picture—referring to Raging Bull, an as-told-to book by Jake LaMotta, the former world middleweight boxing champion, that De Niro had given him to read years earlier.
 Convinced that he would never make another movie, he poured his energies into making the violent biopic of middleweight boxing champion Jake LaMotta, calling it a kamikaze method of film-making.
 The film is widely viewed as a masterpiece and was voted the greatest film of the 1980s by Britain's Sight & Sound magazine.
+The film was dedicated to Armenian-American NYU film professor Haig P. Manoogian, "with love and resolution".
 It received eight Oscar nominations, including Best Picture, Best Actor for De Niro, Best Supporting Actress for Cathy Moriarty, Best Supporting Actor for Joe Pesci and Scorsese's first for Best Director.
-De Niro won, as did Thelma Schoonmaker for editing, but Best Director went to Robert Redford for Ordinary People.
+De Niro won, as did Thelma Schoonmaker for editing, but Best Director went to first-time director Robert Redford for Ordinary People.
 From this work onwards, Scorsese's films are always labeled as "A Martin Scorsese Picture" on promotional material.
 Raging Bull, filmed in high contrast black and white, is where Scorsese's style reached its zenith: Taxi Driver and New York, New York had used elements of expressionism to replicate psychological points of view, but here the style was taken to new extremes, employing extensive slow-motion, complex tracking shots, and extravagant distortion of perspective (for example, the size of boxing rings would change from fight to fight).
 Thematically too, the concerns carried on from Mean Streets and Taxi Driver: insecure males, violence, guilt, and redemption.

-Although the screenplay for Raging Bull was credited to Paul Schrader and Mardik Martin (who earlier co-wrote Mean Streets), the finished script differed extensively from Schrader's original draft.
+Although the screenplay for Raging Bull was credited to Paul Schrader and Mardik Martin (an Armenian-American screenwriter who earlier co-wrote Mean Streets), the finished script differed extensively from Schrader's original draft.
 It was rewritten several times by various writers including Jay Cocks.
 The final draft was largely written by Scorsese and De Niro.
 In 1997, the American Film Institute ranked Raging Bull as the twenty-fourth greatest American film of all time on their AFI's 100 Years ...
 100 Movies list.
 In 2007, they ranked Raging Bull as the fourth American greatest film on their AFI's 100 Years ...
 100 Movies (10th Anniversary Edition) list.